Main API Interface (cheminfo_api)ο

 - Returns:

-AmbiguousIdentifierError β If the identifier matches multiple compounds
+AmbiguousIdentifierError β If the identifier maps to multiple CIDs.

 Examples